DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - Example: for multiline logs beginning with pattern `11/10/2014`: `DD_MULTILINE_LOG_REGEX_PATTERN="\d{2}\/\d{2}\/\d{4}"`

-## 7. (optional) Forward Metrics from Lambda Logs
+## 7. (optional) Forward Metrics from Logs

-If your Lambda function powers a performance-critical task (e.g., a consumer-facing API), you can avoid the added latencies of metric-submitting API calls, by writing custom metrics to CloudWatch Logs using the appropriate Datadog Lambda Layer (e.g., [Lambda Layer for Python](https://github.com/DataDog/datadog-lambda-layer-python)).
+For example, if you have a Lambda function that powers a performance-critical task (e.g., a consumer-facing API), you can avoid the added latencies of submitting metric via API calls, by writing custom metrics to CloudWatch Logs using the appropriate Datadog Lambda Layer (e.g., [Lambda Layer for Python](https://github.com/DataDog/datadog-lambda-layer-python)).
 The log forwarder will automatically detect log entries that contain metrics and forward them to Datadog metric intake.

 The [Datadog Lambda Layer for Python 2.7]((https://github.com/DataDog/datadog-lambda-layer-python)) **MUST** be added to the log forwarder Lambda function, to enable metric forwarding.
 Use the Lambda layer ARN below, and replace `us-east-1` with the actual AWS region where your log forwarder operates.

 ```
-arn:aws:lambda:us-east-1:464622532012:layer:Datadog-Python27:2
+arn:aws:lambda:us-east-1:464622532012:layer:Datadog-Python27:3
 ```

 **IMPORTANT**

-The log forwarder forwards logs by default.
+The log forwarder **ALWAYS** forwards logs by default.
 If you do NOT use the Datadog log management product, you **MUST** set environment variable `DD_FORWARD_LOG` to `False`, to avoid sending logs to Datadog.
 The log forwarder will then only forward metrics.